tjoyner/ofvioletsandlicorice/whatheshaving.md

 Castelmagno (*"Speaking of Sottimano, I believe I've made a discovery... ask for a bit of castelmagno cheese, it'll accompany it well."*)
 Murrazzono toma (*Daniel slowly drank his glass of Barbaresco, picking at pieces of seasoned Murrazzano toma.*)

-Barolo (*He was working with a Barolo... he looked at the crowd... he had them"*
+Barolo (*He was working with a Barolo... he looked at the crowd... he had them.)*

 82 Ratti Barolo (*"Well structured, velvety, vital."*)